elainesanchez99/learning-git/README.md

 # learning-git

-I am learning git, it is not too
+I am learning git, it is not too bad

 ONE-
 two